SchokiCoder/hui/docs/goals.md

 - execute
 - steal / force

-## v1.4.0 Multiline feedback: configurable (align, left and right margin)

-## v1.5.0 Title: configurable (align, left and right margin)

-## v1.6.0 Configurable menu entry prepend
+Entry prepend:
 By default a menu's entry looks like this:
 > Menu entry

 Make the prepend "> " configurable.

+## C function interface in config

+Each entry can have a function pointer to a function defined in the cfg_script.h.
+A user function has output string pointer for feedback and int return.

+## configurable aligns (Patch)

+- Header
+- Multiline feedback

+## configurable margins (Patch)

+- Header
+- Multiline feedback

-## 1.7.0 Advanced sub-app execution
+## Advanced sub-app execution

 Allows for applications with their own keyboard-input and a mainloop to run.
 However, since their keybinds could collide with my keybinds, the house_ui will steal keybinds for now.

-## v1.8.0 Full sub-app execution
+## Full sub-app execution

 If this point is reached, it means house_ui will no longer steal keybinds and instead expect a special modifier key to be pressed.